Air Mauritanie Flight 625

-Aircraft

-The aircraft involved was a Fokker F28-4000 Fellowship (serial number 11092) that had its maiden flight on 3 July 1975.
-The aircraft was powered by two RB183-555-15H turbofan engines.
-At the time, the -6000 variant was considered new.
-On 30 July 1976 the aircraft was delivered to Linjeflyg with registration PH-SIX.
-In April 1978, it was converted into the -4000 variant, and was transferred to NLM CityHopper on 17 April.
-On 27 April 1979, the aircraft was leased to Libyan Arab Airlines (the registration remained the same).
-On 26 February 1980 the plane was leased to Pars Air, and the registration was changed to EP-PBG.
-On 26 November 1981, the aircraft was returned to Linjeflyg, and was once again re-registered as PH-six.
-On December 15, 1983, The aircraft was sold to Air Mauritanie, on 15 December 1983, and the registration was changed to 5T-CLF.

 Accident

-The plane aircraft operated Flight MR625 (other information states the flight number as - MR251) from Nouakchott to Tidjikja.
-On board were 89 passengers and 4 crew members.
+The aircraft was flying from Nouakchott to Tidjikja.
+On board were 89 Mauritanian-French nationals returning to see their family and 4 crew members.
 The landing was performed in a sandstorm.
 The F28 had made several approaches to the airport before making a heavy landing, which caused the front undercarriage to collapse and the aircraft to slide off the runway, crash into a rocky outcrop and burst into flames.
-Only 13 passengers survived while all four crew members and the remaining 76 passengers died.
+Only 13 passengers survived, all seriously injured, while all four crew members and the remaining 76 passengers died.
+The crash was the second involving a Fokker aircraft in West Africa in less than a week following the crash of Air Ivoire Flight 777 on 26 June.
+It also remains the deadliest aviation accident in Mauritania.

+Aftermath

+In the initial aftermath, the Mauritanian News Agency (AMP) said that the exact number of casualties was not directly known.

+Fokker announced that its team of experts would be kept available for an investigation should the Mauritanian authorities request one.

+According to zahraainfo.com, Mauritanian radio stations refused to cover or broadcast news about the crash with authorities refusing to declare a period of mourning, in addition to no follow up being provided by the Mauritanian Ministry of Transport.
+The airport reportedly lacked "the most basic" air safety requirements.